JustinGOSSES/wellioviz/docs/CONTRIBUTING.md

 ## How I'm Keeping Things In Sync During Development.
-The way I'm developing is to do changes in Observable notebook first.
+Originally, I would develope in an Observable notebook and then move the code into `dist/index.js` in this repo.
 For this type of work, it has been a faster way to write working code.
-Because all the code is automatically executed in each cell when code changes, it allows me to catch bugs earlier than I would otherwise.
-I can have multiple plots of different types built in the same notebook and make sure they all still build as I change code!

-The active notebook is noted in the README.
+However, now I mostly developer in VS code on the repository directly and use the demo.html page for experimentation and testing instead.

 #### How I try develop this repository now...
 1. Try to make changes to the code base that address issues from the <a href="https://github.com/JustinGOSSES/wellioviz/projects/1">kanban board</a>.